bugrodgers/covid-19-berlin-data/README.md

 # COVID-19 Dataset for Berlin / Germany

-This dataset describes the development of registered UCOVID-19 cases in the city of Berlin/Germany and in its districts.
-The dataset was compiled from the data given in the [official press releases](https://www.berlin.de/sen/gpg/service/presse/2020/) of the Berlin administration and it can be used e.g. for educational and academic research purposes.
-Please always check with the official data sources before use, as the data may contain errors, e.g. typos or mapping errors.
+This dataset describes the development of known UCOVID-19 cases in the city of Berlin/Germany and in its districts.
+The dataset was compiled from the data given in the [official press releases](https://www.berlin.de/sen/gpg/service/presse/2020/) of the Berlin administration (Senatsverwaltung für Gesundheit, Pflege und Gleichstellung) and may be used e.g. for educational or academic research purposes.
+Please always check with the official data sources before use, as the data may still contain typos or mapping errors.
 Please do not use this data for any kind of medical advise.

 ## Known Cases